bio.rodeo

 National University of Singapore

-A ligand-conditioned masked discrete diffusion model that co-designs protein sequence and structure under explicit small-molecule constraints.
+370M-parameter ligand-conditioned discrete diffusion model that co-designs protein sequence and structure under explicit small-molecule constraints.

 Released: May 2026